FAQsEasy answers to some common questions.

 How long will it take to build my website?

 We consider this a partnership.
 Of course, this is determined by the graphic and programming work that is involved in making your site function correctly.
 We also factor in how soon you can supply content for your website and feedback for each milestone we reach during the project.

 How much will it cost to build a website?

-The overall cost of a website is based on the work involved in accomplishing your Web goals.
-The number of pages and functionality of your site is taken into consideration when providing you an estimate.
+The overall cost of a website is based on the work involved in accomplishing your web goals.
+The number of pages and functionality of your site is taken into consideration when providing you a proposal.

 How many pages should my website have?

 This really depends on the amount of content you want on your site and how to best organize it all.
 If you have a lot of content then we recommend organizing it in bite-size pieces for easy navigation and for keeping the attention of your audience.

 Do you build e-commerce websites?